-Don’t let collard greens go the way of kale as our favorite vegetable gets gentrified
+Don’t let collard greens go the way of kale, as our favorite vegetable succumbs to gentrification.

 By Leilani Goodwin